 Most importantly, you must enjoy the look and feel of your chosen replica!

 Most assault rifles and SMGs fit into the above requirements, such as AK47, G36, MP5, SCAR, bullpup rifles (rifles with the magazine behind the pistol grip) and M4.

 The quality of each brand can range from near perfect replicas to rough knock offs, and there are far too many brands to talk about here.
 If you can only afford a Chinese clone such as JG, D-boys or CYMA then that’s not a problem as more often than not they look good and the gearboxes are very durable.
 Be sure that any replica you purchase is under the legal limits for airsoft replicas in the jurisdiction you’re in, we recommend getting it chronographed at the shop when you buy it.

 Something to think about is the ‘weapon system’ concept.
 In the British Army your rifle is part of a weapon system, that is to say that it is not just the rifle, it is also magazines, ammunition, mag pouches, sights and cleaning kit that are all essential to laying down effective fire.
 If you look at your airsoft kit in the same way you can see that bringing a new AEG ‘weapon system’ to a game means not just buying a replica but also possessing the appropriate

 - Magazine pouches

 - Carrying case

 If you’ve bought an airsoft replica, you are going to be keen to get it out of the box and loaded up so you can shoot up some coke cans in the garden!
-The vast majority of airsoft gun injuries occur in the home, not on airsoft sites, and that includes the loss of an eye on a few occasions.
+The vast majority of airsoft replica injuries occur in the home (as the editor of this guide will testify), not on airsoft sites, and that includes the loss of an eye on a few occasions.
 You can virtually eliminate this risk by setting simple rules and never making exceptions.